DrAma999/LittleBlueTooth/README.md

 If you need to receive more notifications on just one subscriber this publisher is made for you.
 Just activate one or more notification and subscribe to the `listenPublisher` publisher.
 It starts to stream all notifications once a peripheral is connected automatically.
-Now, it's your responsability to filter and converting `Data` object from `CBCharacteristic` to you type.
+Now, it's your responsability to filter and converting `Data` object from `CBCharacteristic` to your type.
 ```
 // First publisher
 littleBT.listenPublisher